tmull1/User-Management-App/README.md

-Sure!
-Below is a sample README.md file that details how to set up and run your Spring Boot User Management Application, including database setup (H2 in-memory database):

 User Management Application
 This is a Spring Boot-based User Management System that provides user registration, authentication, and role-based access control (Admin/User).
 The application uses an in-memory H2 database and Spring Security for authentication and authorization.